Framing Urban Biophilic Interiors Through Design Ethics

 Access Period: One year after registration.

-Kendra Locklear Ordia, ASID, RID, LEED AP
+Kendra Locklear Ordia, ASID, RID, NCIDQ, LEED AP

-Assistant Professor, Interior Design
+Assistant Professor of Interior Design

 image